 - go to court to get an attachment order - this can then be enforced by seizing your goods

 If you have the money but choose not to pay, HMRC can take you to court.
-If you don’t go to court when asked or don’t do what the court tells you to, you could be sent to prison.

 Find out how to deal with unpaid income tax, National Insurance or VAT on Business Debtline’s website.